- Public Works

 Chain Lake Road Shared Path Extension

 The City of Monroe received a federal grant through Puget Sound Regional Council (PSRC) to design and purchase additional right-of-way for extending the shared sidewalk/path north along Chain Lake Road and end at Brown Road.
 The sidewalk would match to the existing sidewalk in the vicinity of Rainier View Road.
-Construction funding has been received and is scheduled to begin in 2021.

 |2017 - 2018||Design Process|

 |2018||Right-of Way Acquisition|

 August 29, 2022

 Project is complete and open to the public as of 8-2-2022.
 City staff working on project closeout documents.